 Allow me to give you a tour . . .

-Remember my post about Decoration Day last Thursday?
+about Decoration Day last Thursday?
 In the background of that photo stands the Bank of Spearfish.
 Here, you’ll see it circled in red!
 That corner it sits on is Sixth and H, where a great amount of excitement in BENEATH THE COTTONWOODS happens.

 Hazel, our heroine, lives in that yellow house–just a couple of blocks from the bank, where her father works (under false pretenses, but that’s another post).

 Then you’ll see a row of trees.
 This is where you’ll go if you plan to dip your feet in Spearfish Creek.
 Beyond the trees, our hero lives.
 Widower Lee Cranston’s house and barn are within the blue rectangle.

 Not too far of a walk between the two, is it? . . .
 Which is good because Hazel travels the road daily to pick up Lee’s five-year-old son for tutoring lessons.

 By the way, if a storm comes up–as it tends to do in the summer–you’ll see the clouds rising over Crow Peak, the mountain just beyond Lee’s place.

 Do you like when authors set their stories in real places?